 You may also have to pay bank fees:

-- overdrawn fees — if you don't have enough money in your account to cover the repayment
+- overdrawn fees — if you don't have enough money in your account to cover the scheduled repayment

 - interest — if you are paying by credit card